Reactions to the 2020 Thai protests: State response and arrests

 On 15 March, Arnon wrote the petition, fear of death threat, to the Criminal Court while he was temporarily released to perform his lawyer duty, that prison officials tried four times to take Jatupat and Panupong out to test COVID-19 at night which was an unusual time.
 Arnon found it suspicious and there was rumours that they will be sent to hurt or kill.

 On 8 April, Arnon, Jatupat, and Somyot signed a letter expressing their intention to withdraw their lawyer from the trial because he cited lack of due fairness in the court so was therefore no longer required to defend them.
 While Patipan was released by bail, Parit and Panusaya had committed hunger strike until he get a bail.

 On 23 April, Jatupat and Somyot were released on bail.

-In May 2021 bail was granted to Parit, Panusaya and Chai-amorn Kaewwiboonpan.
+In May 2021 bail was granted to Parit, Panusaya and Chaiamorn Kaewwiboonpan.

 On 1 June 2021, Panupong was released on bail from Bangkok Remand Prison, detained for 86 days.

 On 6 June, Arnon was granted bail and released.

 On 9 August, Arnon, Jatupat, Parit, and Panupong were revoked from bail.
 They have been in jail since 9 August until today on lese majeste and sedition charges.

 On 7 October, Benja Apan was arrested on lèse majesté charge related to the 10 August 2021 'Car Mob' protest, demanding political and monarchy reform.
 She was denied bail and imprisoned await trial in Central Women Correctional Institution.

 On 15 September, Panupong was released from the Thanyaburi Remand Prison.
 But later on 24 September 2021, Panupong has been denied bail and detained on Lèse-majesté charge filed for a Facebook post about monarchy reform.
 He has been detained at the Bangkok Remand Prison since then.

 On 4 November, Benja Apan was sentenced to 6 months in prison on contempt of court on 29 April 2021, demanding the release of imprisoned activists.
 It was a maximum jail term according to her lawyer.
 Nutchanon Pairoj was sentenced to 4 months in prison, but was later released by bail.